ernestng1/pythonchallenge_day23/README.md

   <li>Game Mechanism Planning - breaking down game into many different objects</li>
 </ul>

+> [!TIP]
+> There's no need to code everything from scratch.
+In fact, many of these codes were derived and modified from the previous games that I created.
+Key is to understand how to break down the game into smaller parts and building different classes and functions for them.
+The flow and game mechanism are the largest variations and building a game is more about how you integrate the different components (which can be extracted from other game components) together.

 <h2>Video of Turtle Crossing Game</h2>

 <div width = 150px>